turtlecoin/turtlecoin-api-docs-site/README.md

 ## Deployment

 This project includes `turtlecoin/wiki` as a Git submodule.
-A commit to the `master` branch on the wiki, sends a webhook to a AWS lamda function.
+A commit to the `master` branch of `turtlecoin/wiki` sends a webhook to a AWS lamda function.
 The AWS lambda function then triggers a CI run on the `master` branch of this project.
 The CI run fetches the latest `turtlecoin/wiki` submodule, builds the site, and deploys it to Github pages.
 These steps can also be done manually.